 The Malop details page has an abundance of information about the Malop in question.
 This includes the infected device, incoming and outgoing connections to and from the process, and a timeline.
 Individual elements of the overview graphic and timeline are clickable, allowing you to see more details.
 For example, where the malicious process has used network communications, you can click on the applicable graphic in order to see the IP address of the remote computer.

 The information is laid out in very clear diagrams, which provide an at-a-glance summary of the threat.
-This strikes us a remarkably effective way of communicating the important information quickly and easily.
-Tabs at the bottom of the page let you view the Malop from the perspective of processes, network communications, machines and users.
-The Processes tab includes a reference to the applicable stage of the MITRE ATT&CK framework.
-Big buttons at the top of the page let you carry out various actions to remediate the problem.
-These include Investigate, Isolate and Respond.
-The latter lets you remediate any damage done, and prevent execution of associated malicious files on other devices.
+This strikes us as a remarkably effective way of communicating the important information quickly and easily.
+Tabs at the bottom of the page let you view the Malop from the additional perspectives of processes, machines and users.
+The Processes tab includes a reference to the applicable stage of the MITRE ATT&CK® framework.
+The Respond button at the top of the page lets you carry out various actions to remediate the problem, including Isolate, Quarantine, Prevent files execution, and Kill process.

 Malware alerts page

 This shows warnings relating to known and unknown malware, fileless attacks, and application control.
-You can filter alerts using these categories.
+You can filter alerts using all these categories.
 Information provided for each alert includes file name, action taken, device affected, and date/time.
-For each of these items, there are Investigate and Exclude buttons so you can deal with them.
+For each alert, Investigate and Exclude buttons are provided, so that you can deal with it.

-The Investigation page allows you to create customised hunts for malicious activity, using criteria such as machine, user, process, file, connection, network interface and registry entry.
+The Investigation page allows you to create customised hunts for malicious activity, using criteria such as machine, user, process, file, connection, domain name, registry entry, and detection event.
 There are also pre-built queries, allowing you to find things such as Unsigned Services employing autostart and Privilege Escalation to System.

 Security profile page